ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 Assuming Bootstrap VM boots correctly, the first thing it does is pull additional ignition data from the bastion HTTP server.
 If you don't see a 200 get successful in the bastion HTTP server log within a few minutes of Bootstrap being powered on, that is a problem

-Next Bootstap installs an OCP control plane on itself, as well as an http server that it uses to help the master nodes get their own cluster setup.
+Next Bootstrap installs an OCP control plane on itself, as well as an http server that it uses to help the master nodes get their own cluster setup.
 You can ssh into boostrap (ssh core@172.16.0.20) and watch the logs.
 Bootstrap will print the jounalctl command when you login: `journalctl -b -f -u release-image.service -u bootkube.service` .
 Look carefully at the logs.
 Typical problems at this stage are:
   * bad/missing pull secret
-  * no internet access - double check your edge configuration, run tyical ip network debug
+  * no internet access - double check your edge configuration, run typical ip network debug

 ## Configuration to enable OCP console login
-- Get the console url by running
-    `oc get routes console -n openshift-console`
+- The console login information are now output as part of the terraform apply.
+Alternately, you can retrieve the information as follows:

 ```
+oc get routes console -n openshift-console

  NAME      HOST/PORT                                                  PATH   SERVICES   PORT    TERMINATION          WILDCARD
  console   console-openshift-console.apps.ocp44-myprefix.my.com          console    https   reencrypt/Redirect   None
 ```